Sierra Nevada Bighorn Sheep Progress Towards Recovery

 Sierra bighorn, when protected from excessive predation, have shown a propensity to rebound from severe winters.
 They exhibit a remarkable ability to persist in an incredibly harsh environment (picture the snowfall that occurred this winter in the alpine).

 The Recovery Program intensively monitors mountain lions to determine which lions prey on Sierra bighorn.
-The mountain lion population in the eastern Sierra Nevada is the largest documented in decades and presently numbers 55 animals.
+The mountain lion population in the eastern Sierra Nevada is the largest documented in decades, and in 2023 we estimated there to be 55 lions.
 We currently use translocation of lions as an alternative to lethal removal.

-During the last year, which will be reported in the 2022-2023 report, we translocated 11 female and subadult lions; the 91% survival rate of those translocated lions exceeds that typically observed in unmanaged populations.
+During 2022-2023, we translocated 11 female and subadult lions; the 91% survival rate of those translocated lions exceeds that typically observed in unmanaged populations.
 Moving lions that prey on Sierra bighorn, particularly on low elevation winter range, is essential for protecting translocation stock needed to augment small bighorn herds.

 Population Growth for Each Herd Unit (Ewes)